exercism/elm/exercises/practice/bowling/.docs/instructions.md

 ## Requirements

 Write code to keep track of the score of a game of bowling.
-It should support two operations:

-- `roll(pins : int)` is called each time the player rolls a ball.
-The argument is the number of pins knocked down.
-- `score() : int` is called only at the very end of the game.
+- `score : List Int -> Maybe Int` is called only at the very end of the game.
 It returns the total score for that game.